Skip to main content

 For the purposes of the LTCFS, a vehicle with these and similar modifications is not an adapted vehicle.

-Select 1a: Person drives regular vehicle if he or she is able to drive a vehicle with or without modifications described above.
+Select 1a: Person drives regular vehicle if they can drive a vehicle with or without modifications described above.

 An adapted vehicle is one the person operates that has after-market specialized equipment making the vehicle accessible for the person to DRIVE; without the specialized adaptations, the person would not be able to drive the vehicle.